 - Click on “Licensing & Insurance”

 - Enter MC Number or USDOT Number in the appropriate box and click “search”

 - Scroll to bottom and click on “Authority History.”
 This page will display the granted date of the operating authority

-In addition to the primary liability coverage required by law, you can choose from the following truckers insurance policy options when building your policy:
+In addition to the mandated primary auto liability coverage required by federal and or state law, you can choose from the following truckers insurance policy options when building your policy:

 •Physical damage insurance: This insurance is usually required by the lenders when you finance the purchase of your rig.
 It typically lasts for the duration of your loan and provides coverage if your truck is damaged in a collision, regardless of fault.
 Comprehensive insurance will also include coverage for damage and loss caused by natural disasters, fire, theft and vandalism.